Australian Army: Vietnam War

 The Australian Army commenced its involvement in the Vietnam War by sending military advisors in 1962, which was then increased by sending in combat troops, specifically 1RAR, on 27 May 1965.
 Just before the official start of hostilities, the Australian Army was augmented with the reintroduction of conscription, which was based on a 'birthday ballot' selection process for all registered 20-year-old males.
 These men were required to register, unless they gave a legitimate reason for their exemption, else they faced penalties.
 This scheme would prove to be one of the most controversial implementations of conscription in Australia, with large protests against its adoption.

 In March 1966, the Australian Army increased its commitment again with the replacement of 1RAR with the 1st Australian Task Force, a force in which all nine battalions of the Royal Australian Regiment would serve.
 One of the heaviest actions of the war occurred in August 1966, with the Battle of Long Tan, wherein D Company, 6th Battalion, Royal Australian Regiment (6RAR) successfully fended off an enemy force, estimated at 2,000 men, for four hours.
 In 1968, Australian forces defended against the Tet Offensive, a Viet Cong military operation, and repulsed them with few casualties.
 The contribution of personnel to the war was gradually wound down, starting in late-1970 and ending in 1972; the official declaration of the end of Australia's involvement in the war was made on 11 January 1973.

-Post–Vietnam War
+Activities in Africa

 Following the Vietnam War, there was a significant hiatus of operational activity by the Australian Army.
 In late 1979, in the largest deployment of the decade, the Army committed 151 troops to the Commonwealth Monitoring Force, which monitored the transition of Rhodesia to universal suffrage.
 A decade later in 1989, Australia deployed 300 army engineer personnel as the Australian contribution to the United Nations Transition Assistance Group in Namibia.
 The mission helped transition the country to independence from South African control.